bhcleek/vim-config/README.md

 VIM directory
 -------------
-Checkout and create a link to it the repository in your home directory.
+Checkout and create a link to the repository in your home directory.
 On *nix: `ln -s $PWD ~/.vim`.
 On Windows `cmd /c mklink /J %USERPROFILE%\vimfiles $PWD`.

 vimrc
 -----